How Can I Find the Right Divorce Lawyer in NC?

 Trust Your Instincts

 Trust is critical when it comes to the attorney-client relationship.
 Be wary of bold promises that seem too good to be true.
 An attorney should be offering you honest and straightforward advice about the realities of your case and the process ahead.
-An attorney should also be understanding of the fact that this may be a difficult transition for you and offer their support.
+A Raleigh divorce lawyer should also be understanding of the fact that this may be a difficult transition for you and offer their support.

 If something felt off about your interaction or you felt uncomfortable, focus your efforts on finding another attorney.
 Be confident in your decision and move forward with determination.